 General Administration includes all components of the Admin tab.
 This is where you manage:

 - Site Settings

 There are three levels of General Administration access for a role: No Access, Manager, or Full Access.

 Note: For General Administration, Full Access permissions are only available with the Loopio-provided Administrator Role.
-Any other Role you create will only allow No Access or Manager permissions for General Administration.
+Any other Role you create will only allow No Access or Level 1 (Manager) permissions for General Administration.

 How Do I Set Platform-Wide Permissions for My User Roles?

 Permissions Required: General Administration, Manager (Level 1) or higher required to view & configure permissions for User Roles.

 Role permissions are managed from the Admin page, under the “Roles & Permissions” tab.

 From here, Roles can be created or deleted, and permissions managed, for each Role type.